PayString/rfcs/src/spec/payid-protocol.md

   In addition to the Common Headers, the PayID server MUST specify the following response header.

 ### Header Cache-Control
-  The PayID server MUST include the `Cache-Control` header with the max-age limit of 0.
-The intermediate hops or PayID client MUST NOT cache the responses.
+  The PayID server MUST include the `Cache-Control` header with a value `Cache-Control: no-store`.
+PayID responses MUST NOT be stored in any cache.

 # Extensibility